Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Conclusion

 \section{Conclusion}

 In this work, we have presented a 1) novel pipeline consisting of a convolutional neural network followed by the NetVLAD layer to extract local descriptors and their corresponding VLAD embeddings in an end-to-end manner and 2) re-ranking strategy based on query expansion and $k$-reciprocal nearest neighbors to improve initial rankings.\\ Our results demonstrate improvements and set new standards on both ICDAR13 and CVL datasets.
-However, there is still room for improvement in various directions.
-The preprocessing step could be investigated in more detail.
+Having in mind that we evaluated KHATT data using the pre-trained network on ICDAR 2013 dataset, The results on this dataset is quite promising as well.
+However, there is still room for improvement and optimization of the proposed pipeline in various directions.
+Since we did not preprocess image patches for input to the network, the preprocessing step could be investigated in more detail.
 Also, deep learning-based approaches other than NetVLAD such as DeepTen \cite{zhang2017deep} may worth investigating.
 On the other hand, we have used the NetVLAD layer to extract embeddings but employing it to directly learn global image descriptors could also be beneficial.
 Finally, historical data are getting more and more attention in recent years, so for future works, the application of the proposed pipeline on historical data must be researched.